OutSystems/docs-howtos/src/development/data-grid/how-to-view-data.md

 **Prerequisites**

-* Download and install the [OutSystems Data Grid](https://www.outsystems.com/forge/component-overview/9764/data-grid-reactive) component from Forge.
+* Download and install the [OutSystems Data Grid (O11)](https://www.outsystems.com/forge/component-overview/9764/data-grid-reactive) component from Forge.

 This example fetches data from a database and displays it in the grid.
-(This examples does not define any column structure.)
+(This example does not define any column structure.)

 1. In Service Studio, in the Toolbox, search for Grid.